StephanDrawe/Eye-Exercise/README.md

 # Eye-Exercise
 ## Description:
 This is the 'Eyes Exercise' project assignment through MIT coding bootcamp.
 This project tracks the movement of the mouse with images of two eyes created using CSS.
-The purpose of this project is to learn to code DOM manipulation through JavaScript, CSS, and HTML with external inputs such as the mouse movement.
+The purpose of this project is to learn to code DOM manipulation through JavaScript, CSS, and HTML with an external inputs, such as the mouse movement.
 ## How to Run:
 1. Fork the repository in its entirety into your account.
 2. clone the repository to your machine.